Do You Need a Divorce Lawyer?

 Mediators also have the advantage that they are not advocating for either side.
 Because of this, mediators can often reach successful settlements in divorce cases much faster than lawyers.
 Note that some people bring their lawyers to mediation, and lawyers can represent your side during mediation.
 A combination approach may be best in certain situations.

 When You May Need a Divorce Lawyer

-There are certain situations when hiring a divorce lawyer makes sense and you should probably do it.
-If there is a problem with abuse, whether it is spousal, child or substance abuse, you should probably hire an attorney.
-They can help get you the protection you need during the divorce.
+There are certain situations when hiring a divorce lawyer makes sense, and you should probably do it.
+You should probably hire an attorney if:

-If you are not financially able to hire a divorce lawyer, you should contact your local legal aid office or a local bar association.
-You may be able to qualify to get free or reduced costs legal representation.
+If you're not financially able to hire a divorce lawyer, you should contact your local legal aid office or a local bar association.
+You may be able to qualify to get free or reduced costs of legal representation.
 If you do not qualify, you may still be able to ask questions of an attorney throughout your divorce proceeding.
-When you do call the legal aid office, you should ask if they have a list of attorneys that are willing to work on a reduced costs or pro bono basis.

-Many spouses that are going through a divorce often fear, with justification, violence, either to themselves or their children.
-If you think that your spouse may harm you or your children, or take your property, you should take out a temporary restraining order against your spouse immediately and take yourself and your children to a safe place.
+If you fear domestic violence, think that your spouse may harm you or your children, or take your property, you should take out a temporary restraining order immediately and take yourself and your children to a safe place.
 If you take your children away for their safety without getting a temporary restraining order, your spouse may accuse you of kidnapping.

-In addition, if you need money in order to get to safety, you can take money out of any joint accounts that you have with your spouse.
-However, be sure not to take more out that you need, and try to keep it below half of what is in the account.
+Also, if you need money in order to get to safety, you can take money out of any joint accounts that you have with your spouse.
+However, be sure not to take more out than you need, and try to keep it below half of what is in the account.
 Also, file a court action for immediate spousal support.